-This year's good performance is comes as a result of our commitment to implement the Company's long-term strategy, which aims to maximize shareholder value and increase the Company's organizational culture.
-We are determined to add sustainability to our strategic plan.
+This year's good performance comes as a result of our commitment to implementing the company's long-term strategy, which aims to maximize shareholder value and increase the company's organizational culture.
+We have resolved to add sustainability to our strategic plan to move forward with steady and deliberate steps to complete our success.